tareqimbasher/NetPad/README.md

 The app is built and packaged
 using [electron-builder](https://www.electron.build/).
-Build the app for the desired platform from the root directory of `NetPad.Web`
+Build the app for the desired platform from the root directory of `NetPad.Apps.App`
 project:

 ```